10 reasons to go to Olinda Pernambuco

 8. Its proximity to Recife

-If you want to fully explore Recife, check out this article where I reveal the best things to do!
+If you’d like to explore Recife in depth, check out my dedicated article where I share the best things to do, see, and experience in the city.

 9. Tranquil beaches

-Olinda isn’t particularly known for its large beaches, but it offers several charming small beaches where you can relax in the sun.
+While Olinda isn’t famous for expansive beaches, it boasts several small, charming spots where you can unwind and soak up the sun.

-Bairro Novo and Peixinhos are perfect examples for those seeking tranquility.
-These lesser-known beaches also provide a more local atmosphere to enjoy.
+Bairro Novo and Peixinhos are perfect examples for travelers seeking tranquility away from the crowds.
+These lesser-known stretches of sand offer a more authentic, local atmosphere.

 10. Enjoy the nightlife